Autumn Gear Guide

 Once you have arrived at your destination the joy of the commute is replaced with the fear of leaving your e-bike unattended.
 A common feeling felt by all bicyclist’s, e-bike or not.
 Depending on how long you are leaving your e-bike for your first consideration should be where to lock it.

 If you’re leaving your e-bike for an extended amount of time (more than four hours ) the building you’re visiting may have a secure bike parking facility.
 Many commercial and residential buildings provide this.
 If not, asking the building manger where there is a secure spot to lock your e-bike might encourage the building to consider installing one.
 If a secure bike parking facility is going to determine whether or not you ride your e-bike into work it will be worth it to take initiative and work with the building to find a solution.
-Do a bit of research as some cities require bike parking to be installed when a parking garage exists and some cities may even have subsidies in place.
+Do a bit of research as some cities require bike parking to be installed when a parking garage exists.
+Some even have subsidies in place.
 This might be enough to convince the building manger to make it happen!

 If the building you’re visiting or working in doesn’t have a facility, don’t rule out secure bike parking yet.
 There has been an increase in the number of secure bike facilities and bike lockers available to any member of the public willing to purchase a membership or pay a small fee.
 Public bike facilities can be found in locations frequented by cyclists, such as the Bike Parkade in Vancouver found around major transit hubs.
 Bike lockers, like those in Toronto, are available at many destinations and transit stations and designed to hold one bicycle each, as well as gear such as panniers, locks, lights, etc. Some facilities go a step further and provide a full-service bike commuting facility like Bike & Park‘s Bike Centers found in Chicago, Santa Monica, and Cincinnati.
 Bike & Park’s facilities are equipped with showers, hair dryers and even offer mechanic services.